ThePhrozenKeep/D2MOO/doc/Debugging.md

 If you are using a default Diablo2 install and generated .sln through CMake, you are good to go!

-Otherwise have a look at [Debugging](Debugging.md)

 Targets debugging options are already configured and set as startup project if you are using a generated Visual Studio `.sln` and D2 can be found through registry/PATH, or is set up through the `D2INSTALL` or `D2SE` environment variables.
+The registry should be updated automatically by simply starting the game.

 If the executable was not found, please provide its path as command argument.
 ![Example of debugging properties](assets/img/Debugging%20properties.png)